 External and Internal Stressors

 People can experience stress from external or internal factors.

 - External stressors include adverse physical stimuli (such as pain or hot or cold temperatures) or stressful psychological environments (such as poor working conditions or abusive relationships).

 - Internal stressors can also be physical (infections and other illnesses, inflammation) or psychological (such as intense worry about an event that may or may not occur).
-As far as anyone can tell, internal psychological stressors are rare or absent in most animals except humans.

 Acute or Chronic Stress

-Stressors can also be defined as short-term (acute) or long-term (chronic).Acute StressAcute stress is the reaction to an immediate threat, commonly known as the fight or flight response, and is accompanied with the release of stress hormones.
+Stressors can also be defined as short-term (acute) or long-term (chronic).Acute StressAcute stress is the reaction to an immediate threat, commonly known as the fight or flight response, and is accompanied by the release of stress hormones.
 The threat can be any situation that is perceived, even subconsciously or falsely, as a danger.

 Common acute stressors include:

 - Noise (which can trigger a stress response even during sleep)

 - High technology effects (such as playing video games or frequently ringing mobile phones)